-- it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; And - its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- xi. it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - xii. its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 On initial recognition of an equity investment that is not held for trading, the Company may irrevocably elect to present subsequent changes in the investment's fair value in OCI.
 This election is made on an investment-by-investment basis.
-The Company did not have investments in equity instruments as of March 31, 2023 and 2022.
+The Company did not have investments in equity instruments as of March 31, 2024 and 2023.